calebsmth54/calebsmth54.github/projects.md

 <div style="display:none;">_</div>

 ### Game Description
 A unique take on the RTS genre that mixes horror movie tropes, procedurally generated levels and ideas from the _The Sims_.
-Players take control of an unseen evil force trying to lure unsuspecting AI into unleashing a sleeping monster.
+Players take control of an unseen evil force luring unsuspecting AI into unleashing a sleeping monster.
 Inspired by _Betrayal on Haunted House Hill_ and _Cabin in the Woods_.

 ## Trivia Card Game (NDA)